 2101 NORTH OAK STREET, MYRTLE BEACH, SC 29577

 NOTE: CITIZENS ARE INVITED TO ATTEND AND PARTICIPATE IN THE MEETINGS.
-CITIZENS WHO WISH TO ADDRESS COUNCIL ON NON-AGENDA ISSUES ARE ASKED TO SIGN IN PRIOR TO THE START OF THE MEETING AND STATE THEIR NAMES AND ADDRESSES PRIOR TO SPEAKING.
+CITIZENS WHO WISH TO ADDRESS COUNCIL ON NON-AGENDA ISSUES ARE ASKED TO SIGN IN PRIOR TO THE START OF THE MEETING AND STATE THEIR NAMES PRIOR TO SPEAKING.
 A TOTAL OF 30 MINUTES WILL BE PROVIDED AT THE END OF THE MEETING.

 ANYONE WHO REQUIRES AN AUXILIARY AID OR SERVICE FOR EFFECTIVE COMMUNICATION OR PARTICIPATION SHOULD CONTACT THE CITY CLERK’S OFFICE AT (843) 918-1004 AS SOON AS POSSIBLE, BUT NO LATER THAN 48 HOURS BEFORE THE SCHEDULED EVENT.

 CALL TO ORDER

 APPROVAL OF AGENDA

 NOTE: City laws are known as ordinances.
 Before a city ordinance can be enacted, it must be introduced (1st Reading) and then approved (2nd Reading).
 Resolutions are actions through which City Council reinforces or makes policy not rising to the level of law.
 Motions are related to direction from City Council to city staff to take certain actions.

 1. Discussion of finalists for the position of City Manager.

 2. Motion M2020-162 to select a candidate for the purpose of entering into negotiations regarding the terms of an employment agreement as City Manager and subsequent prospective appointment.